Maciex777/restricted-content-based-on-purchase/readme.txt

 Probably the post/page has its own custom excerpt.
 The length in the restricted content settings refers to the automatically generated excerpt extracted from the content of the post/page.

-= Why the fading excerpt effect looks bad when there is a different background color and how to fix it? =

-This is because the fading effect is adapted to the white background color.
-This can be easily fixed by adding a css rule: .fading-excerpt.resconbop_hidden_excerpt::before{ background: [YOUR-BACKGROUND-COLOR] !important; } (replace the [YOUR-BACKGROUND-COLOR] with your background color).

 == Changelog ==

+= 1.0.1 =
+*Release Date - 30 August 2021*

+* added background compatibility of the excerpt with the global color background when the fading effect is enable

-= 1.0 =
+= 1.0.0 =
+*Release Date - 26 August 2021*

-First stable version
+* First stable version.